adamsyy/portfolio/contribution.md

 ## How to clone repo and make changes locally

 ```
-  click on the clone button (green in colour).
+  Click on the clone button (green in colour).
 This gives you a copy of the project.
 Its now yours to play around with
 ```

 - Using git on your local machine.
 Do this to download the forked copy of this repo to your computer